happycog/Antenna/README.md

 Support for ExpressionEngine 1 ended with v1.23.
 That version can still be [downloaded here](https://github.com/vector/Antenna/releases/tag/v1.23).

-Support for ExpressionEngine 3 and 4 started with version 2.
+Support for ExpressionEngine 3, 4, and 5 started with version 2.

 Installation
 -------

 - ExpressionEngine 2:
   - Place the directory `/third_party/antenna` in `/system/expressionengine/third_party/`.
-- ExpressionEngine 3 and 4:
+- ExpressionEngine 3, 4, 5:
   - Place the directory `/third_party/antenna` in `/system/user/addons/`.
   - Go go the addon manager and click "Install" next to Antenna.